dzsquared/poor-mans-t-sql-formatter-azuredatastudio-extension/README.md

 # Poor Man's T-SQL Formatter - VS Code Extension

-This is a Azure Data Studio extension for Poor Man's T-SQL Formatter, a SQL formatting library available in a variety of other editors & IDEs.
+This is an Azure Data Studio extension for Poor Man's T-SQL Formatter, a SQL formatting library available in a variety of other editors & IDEs.

 This formatter's special focus on T-SQL (the SQL dialect of Microsoft SQL Server... and Sybase/SAP Adaptive Server Enterprise) makes Azure Data Studio a sensible target for support.